MicrosoftDocs/windows-dev-docs/terminal/customize-settings/actions.md

 ### Toggle pixel shader effects

-This toggles any pixel shader effects enabled on the Terminal.
+This toggles any pixel shader effects enabled in the terminal.
 If the user specified a valid shader with `experimental.pixelShaderPath`, this action will toggle that shader on/off.
 This will also toggle the "retro terminal effect", which is enabled with the profile setting `experimental.retroTerminalEffect`.

 **Command name:** `toggleShaderEffects`